A Guide to Pink Sapphires

 Besides the renowned blue sapphire, the Padparadscha sapphire is a highly desirable gemstone.
 This extremely rare and sought-after orangey pink sapphire was originally found in a Sri Lankan mine.

-Padparadscha sapphires can fetch over $20,000 per carat!
+Padparadscha sapphires like this selection from Leibish & Co. can fetch over $20,000 per carat!
+Or sometimes even over $100k as shown on this very rare yellow gold Du Pont ring.
 The name comes from the Sanskrit/Sihalese word “padma raga,” which means “lotus color,” as the gemstone’s color resembles that of a lotus flower.

 Review a range of engagement ring styles before settling on your shape.